lockie/d2clone-kit/README.md

 * [SBCL](http://sbcl.org)
 * [CCL](https://ccl.clozure.com)

-You can run it on x86_64 Linux, OS X, and Windows, while SBCL on Linux is the recommended platform.
+You can run it on x86_64 Linux, macOS, and Windows, while SBCL on Linux is the recommended platform.

 To install d2clone-kit, clone the repository to your Quicklisp's